-- SOLUTION: Check the wiring for loose connections and replace, if necessary.
+- SOLUTION: Check the wiring for loose connections and replace them if necessary.
 Press the flame button several times for resetting.

 - PROBLEM: There is excessive noise coming out of the heater.

-- SOLUTION: The heater is either dirty or defective.
+- SOLUTION: The large space heater is either dirty or defective.
 Ensure the intake louvers and log cavity are free from dirt and dust.

 - SOLUTION: Check your heater cord and plug connections.
 Faulty wall outlet connections or loose plugs can cause the outlet or plug to overheat.
 Be sure the plug fits tight in the outlet.
 Heaters draw more current than small appliances, overheating of the outlet may occur even if it has not occurred with the use of other appliances.
-During use check frequently to determine if your plug outlet or faceplate is HOT!
+Check frequently to determine if your plug outlet or faceplate is HOT during use!
 If so, discontinue use of the heater and have a qualified electrician check and/or replace the faulty outlet(s).

 Step 4: Gather more details, eliminate variables

 The evidence gathered should have narrowed down possible root causes and positioned everyone to help fix the issue.
 At this point, focused experimentation is the name of the game.
 Call the electric fireplace manufacturer or retailer where you purchased the unit for more support.

 Together, try tweaking settings related to the problem or swapping out parts until the problem is solved.

 Consider upgrading from a mechanical or water-based electric fireplaces to a luxury Holographic, MagikFlame electric fireplace.
 See best electric fireplace buying guide for more specific details.